Path length: 36.99 miles

 County: Montague (TX) / Jefferson, Love, Carter (OK)

-10 tornadoes occurred across the Plains on February 10, 2009.
+Ten tornadoes occurred across the Plains on February 10, 2009.
 The most significant tornado of the day was rated EF4.
 It tracked almost 37 miles with a max width of 880 yards.
 This tornado is the strongest to hit in Oklahoma in February since records began in 1950.

 The tornado began its track south of Spanish Fort in Montague County, TX.
 It tracked 2.36 miles to the Red River.
 Winds were estimated between 95-100 mph (EF1).
 Most of the damage was to pecan trees up to 30 inches in diameter south of Spanish Fort.
-Witnesses reported a multi-vortex tornado that was starting to organize into a larger tornado as it crossed the Red River into Oklahoma.
+Witnesses reported a multi-vortex tornado starting to organize into a larger tornado as it crossed the Red River into Oklahoma.